Winter weather is in full swing, but for those who call city streets home, heading inside is not always an option.

 Locate a shelter or warming center

-The organization is tailoring responses to fit the unique needs of each of its communities — including locations caught up in the current cold snap.
-People can locate their nearest Salvation Army center through the organization's online location finder.
+The organization is tailoring responses to fit the unique needs of each of its communities — including areas caught up in the current cold snap.
+People can locate their nearest Salvation Army center through the organization’s online location finder.

 “If they do not have enough heat, if they are stranded as a traveler, if they find their children don’t have enough blankets … we’ll get to them and we will provide what help they need.”